-Year-by-year, mobile phones are being packed with bigger and brighter screens, more powerful CPUs, higher-demanding 4G, and 5G internet connections, and more battery-consuming apps.
-Every new Android phone is packed with powerful hardware and features and also, the tasks today’s smartphones perform are more demanding than ever.
+Year by year, mobile phones are being packed with bigger and brighter screens, more powerful CPUs, higher-demanding 4G, and 5G internet connections, and more battery-consuming apps.
+Every new Android phone is packed with powerful hardware and features and also, and the tasks today’s smartphones perform are more demanding than ever.

 How to save battery on my Android phone

-There is a lot you can do to save battery on Android phone, from setting down your screen brightness, to enable some power-saving functions or disabling some (many) Android native features.
+There is a lot you can do to save battery on an Android phone, from setting down your screen brightness, to enabling some power-saving functions or disabling some (many) Android native features.

 Reduce screen brightness